 - If you have outstanding House Accounts or Accounts Receivable, it’s best to immediately collect that payment to increase cash flow and verify outstanding balances.

-- When reviewing liabilities, Credit Card Tips should always be an account you have eyes on.
+- When reviewing liabilities, you should always keep your eyes on your Credit Card Tips account.
 This account should never hold a balance if you are doing weekly payroll.
 Keeping this account clear avoids audit discrepancies and hours of research.

-- Gift Cards payable will show you the value that is waiting to be redeemed.
-Planning for this, especially through the holidays, is critical for cash flow.
-This is money that you have already received but when the product goes out there won’t be any cash coming in.
+- Gift Cards payable will show you the value waiting to be redeemed.
+Planning for this, primarily through the holidays, is critical for cash flow.
+This is money you have already received, but there won’t be any cash coming in when the product goes out.

 Reviewing Inventory Levels: